madrilene/lenesaile.com/src/content/pages/en/index.md

   lead: "Send me a mail at [hola@lenesaile.com](mailto:hola@lenesaile.com) and tell me about your project, opportunities or whatever you have in mind!
 I'm always up for a chat."
 ---

-I make sure that a website is ==fast and loads only what is necessary.== Everyone should be able to find their way around immediately and a website should be ==accessible and usable for as many people as possible.== The field of accessibility is huge and complex - I am constantly learning.
+I make sure that a website is fast and loads only what is necessary.
+Everyone should be able to find their way around immediately and a website should be ==accessible and usable for as many people as possible.==

 I do not create websites based on premade templates/themes and I do not use website builders.
-I plan, design and program all websites from scratch.
+I plan, design and program all websites from scratch, usually using a foundation (“starter”) I have developed for the basics.

 This approach has various advantages:

-1. No image is too big, no code is too much - and the website runs error-free and fast.
+1. No image is too big, no code is too much - and the website runs error-free and extremely fast.
-2. I am independent of third parties, I react to problems and necessary updates myself.
+2. I am independent of third parties, both from persons or external code: I react to problems and necessary updates myself.
-3. Semantically structured websites with good content are highly discoverable.
+3. I create semantically structured websites with human-written, approachable contents that are highly discoverable without the need for additional effort.
-4. We can realize almost anything we can imagine!
+4. Truly, we can realize almost anything you can imagine!